Tanner Thorson: USAC racing

 Thorson raced in the USAC Midget National Tour for many years.
 He won the 2016 USAC National Midget Series championship on the strength of 17 wins.
 A highlight of the season was winning the Gold Crown Midget Nationals at Tri-City Speedway.
 He also made some starts in asphalt Late Models and an ARCA start on the dirt at the Springfield Mile.
 Thorson began USAC Sprint Car racing in 2021 and ran for the Rookie of the Year.
 He won his first USAC wingless Sprint Car feature on April 23, 2021 at Big Diamond Speedway in his thirteenth start.
 Thorson won his fifth feature USAC Midget win of the season on August 5, 2021 at Bridgeport Speedway.
 It was Thorson's 25th career win, which put him in 16th place on the all-time wins list.

 On January 16, 2022, Thorson beat Christopher Bell to claim his first Chili Bowl Nationals win.

 Camping World Truck Series

 In 2018, it was announced that Thorson would drive the No. 20 truck for Young's Motorsports in conjunction with Team Dillon Racing for the majority of the 2018 NCWTS schedule.

 Personal life

-Thorson is married to well known World of Outlaws Driver, Stevie Smiths daughter - Shaylee Smith (now Thorson).
-They reside in Broken Arrow, Oklahoma right outside of Tulsa.
+Thorson married Shaylee Smith in 2022.
+Smith’s father, Stevie Smith, a former World of Outlaws racer.

+The couple have two children and reside in Broken Arrow, Oklahoma.